VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 ## The EGL Implementation for MiniGUI

+The following words give the official definition for EGL:

 > EGL™ is an interface between Khronos rendering APIs such as
 > OpenGL ES or OpenVG and the underlying native platform window system.
 > It handles graphics context management, surface/buffer binding, and